dillonpan/exit-surveys/README.md

 # Filter and Clean the Data

-# Part1: Seperating Resignations From the Rest
+# Part1: Separating Resignations from the Rest
 In the beginning of this project, we specified that we wanted to analyze dissatisfaction on employees who retired.
 Let's see if there's a way to filter by those who resigned.

 ```python